Contact Lens Care

 Transitions Lenses

 Transitions® is a popular brand for photochromic lenses.
-Transition lenses automatically change from clear to dark when put into contact with UV rays and block 100% of UVA and UVB light.
+Transition lenses automatically change from clear to dark when put into contact with UV rays and block 100% of UVA and UVB.
 They also help to reduce HEV blue light emitted by the sun and electronic devices and screens.
-Transition lenses are available in grey and brown lenses.
+Transition lenses are available in grey, green, and brown lenses.
+Some transition lenses are available in more colour choice like Amber, Sapphire and Amethyst.
+Below is the list of Transition lenses you can opt for:

 Polarised Lenses

-Polarised lenses work by reducing glare from the light reflected off surfaces (water, wet roads, snow & hazy conditions).
-Glare can be a nuisance and, in some instances, dangerous when you're doing an activity, temporarily obstructing your vision and causing you to strain or squint your eyes.
-Polarised lenses have a filter integrated that blocks horizontal glare.
+Polarised lenses work by reducing glare from the light reflected off surfaces (water, wet roads, snow & car hood).
+Glare can be a nuisance and, in some instances, dangerous when you’re doing an activity, temporarily obstructing your vision and causing you to strain or squint your eyes.
+Polarised lenses have a filter integrated that blocks horizontal reflective glare.

 They reduce eye strain and deepen contrast, creating a better perception of colour, as well as offering 100% UVA and UVB protection.
 Nevertheless, polarised lenses make it difficult to view mobile phone and LCD screens.